Graycemuthui/Awesome-Books/README.md

 - HTML & Javascript

 ## Getting Started
+- Here is a link to the repo `https://github.com/Graycemuthui/Awesome-Books`

-- Clone this repo to get started.
+- Clone this repo to get started using git clone(insert the repo here)

 ### Prerequisites